brendanmetzger/ledger/README.md

 - [ ] Flashcards
 - [x] hovering a paragraph writes out abbreviations
 - [ ] btoa on discourse input
-- [ ] redirects should specify a nocache header.

 ** What about an ajax callback that returns an intention.
 Like, if true, check this box.
 I suppose this is a promise maybe?
 That means investigate promises.